Leon740/algo/public/books/Ideal_Programmer/Ideal_Programmer_En.md

 **Overtime**

-Only you have resources for this.
+Only if you have resources for this.
 If it's not gonna take longer than a week.
 Chief has a plan for the worst case.